mernjs/create-mern-app/README.md

 Follow [our installing guide](https://mernjs.org/installation) for more information.

 ### Community & Support
-If you have any issues or bugs, report in our [Github](https://github.com/mernjs/create-mernjs-app/issues).

-Please email us, If you have any query or security concerns via mernjscommunity@gmail.com.

 Join us on the [Gitter Group](https://gitter.im/mernjs/mernjs-community) for support, discussion, security concerns and suggestions.

 <!-- ### Author